 How does it work?

-Teach Plus recruits and selects Colorado Policy Fellows from across the state to participate in the cohort experience.
+Teach Plus recruits and selects Teach Plus Colorado Policy Fellows from across the state to participate in the cohort experience.
 You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in Colorado.
 Teach Plus works with key stakeholders and policymakers to join the conversation.

-Teach Plus Teaching Policy Fellows have:
+Our Teach Plus Colorado Policy Fellows have:

 Know a teacher leader?